Federal government agency

 Open Geological Survey grants

-Up to $400KDeadline: Jun 12, 2026openThe USGS is offering a funding opportunity to a CESU partner for research to characterize tidal creek water chemistry in fresh and salt marshes in Bar...
+Up to $490KDeadline: Jul 5, 2026openThe USGS is offering a funding opportunity to a CESU partner for research in improving the invasive species habitat tool (INHABIT) to deliver manager ...

 Developing Methodologies for Coastal Impacts Associated with Climate Variability